gvwilson/buildtogether.tech/src/process/index.md

 deliver half of what was asked for?
 What impact will each alternative have on the build?
 On deployment?
 How will the feature be tested?
 And so on.

-This process is called [%i "analysis & estimation" %][%g ae "analysis & estimation" %][%/i%] (A&E).
+This process is called [%g ae "analysis & estimation" %][%i "analysis & estimation" %] (A&E).
 The result is a short document, typically 1--5 pages long.
 There's no set form for this, but they usually include whatever background information a well-informed developer is unlikely to already know, a discussion of the alternatives, lessons learned from any prototyping that was